-For transactions over \$1,000,000 in value in assets that are held solely by your spouse or dependent child, you may mark the "Over \$1,000,000 (Spouse/DC Asset)" column.
-For items that you hold either singly or jointly with your spouse or dependent child, you must mark the other higher categories of value as appropriate.
+For transactions over \$1,000,000 in value in assets that are held solely by your spouse or dependent child, you may mark the "Over \$1,000,000 (Spouse/DC Asset)" in category K. For items that you hold either singly or jointly with your spouse or dependent child, you must mark the other higher categories of value as appropriate.